Adjusted EBITDA Definition

 Adjusted EBITDA is a valuable tool used to analyze businesses for the purposes of valuation and potential acquisition.
-It is also called Normalized EBITDA because it systematizes cash flow and deducts irregularities and deviations.
-Use adjusted EBITDA as an additive measure to determine how much cash a company may produce annually and is typically used by security analysts and investors when evaluating a business’s overall income; however, it is important to note business valuation using Adjusted EBITDA is not a Generally Accepted Accounting Principles standard and should not be used out of context as various companies may categorize income and expense divisions differently.
+Many also call it Normalized EBITDA because it systematizes cash flow and deducts irregularities and deviations.
+Use adjusted EBITDA as an additive measure to determine how much cash a company may produce annually and is typically used by security analysts and investors when evaluating a business’s overall income; however, it is important to note business valuation using Adjusted EBITDA is not a Generally Accepted Accounting Principles standard.
+As a result, do not uses it out of context as various companies may categorize income and expense divisions differently.

 EBITDA stands for Earnings Before Interest, Taxes, Depreciation and Amortization and is a meaningful measure of operating performance as it allows businesses and investors to more fully evaluate productivity, efficiency, and return on capital, without factoring in the impact of interest rates, asset base, tax expenses, and other operating costs.